-In any instance where capacity will not be available to serve students to be generated by a development, and, proportionate share mitigation is not an option, the school capacity deficiency shall be a basis for denial of the proposal.
+Strategy 8.01C(3): In any instance where capacity will not be available to serve students to be generated by a development, seeking approval and, proportionate share mitigation is not an option, the school capacity deficiency shall be a basis for denial of the proposal.

-During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities and protect school locations from incompatible uses.
+Strategy 8.01C(4): During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities schools and protect school locations from incompatible uses.
+Public, charter and private educational facilities will all receive this land use review consideration.